On the Real Watership Down

-Home > The Great Arch
+The Great Arch

-Chapter Twenty Seven — You Can’t Imagine It Unless You’ve Been There.
+Chapter Twenty Seven—You Can’t Imagine It Unless You’ve Been There.

-The arch is the central and largest of three within an underbridge between Whitchurch and Overton railway stations.
 I was surprised to see how similar the site looks in 2025 compared to its representation in the film.
 The main difference is that the film’s arch is somewhat tidier.
 Then again, who is going to know what it is like down there other than the farmers and their employees?

 The three arches of the viaduct, looking northwards.

 So, just why is there a viaduct in a field that has nothing more than what is now a rough track running underneath it?
 When I spoke to the current farmer, she was not completely certain.
-However, I suspect the suggestion offered by Chris Boyce is correct: he notes that that it may well be an ‘occupation crossing’.
+However, I expect the suggestion offered by Chris Boyce is correct: he notes that that it may well be an ‘occupation crossing’.
 These crossings were legally required to be installed along stretches of new railway line that divided a private landowner’s property.
 Many of these crossings, on flat ground, were accessed by five bar gates.
 However, in the case of embankment mounted tracks, it was usually necessary to construct an underbridge such as this one.

 The western side of the central arch.